Getting started with an ecommerce site and knowing where to start can seem overwhelming particularly if you have no prior experience.

 - Good search page.

-- If the theme has fuzzy search, it’s a good bonus as it provides better contextual results.
+- If the theme has a fuzzy search, it’s a good bonus as it provides better contextual results.

 Something else to consider when choosing your theme if you intend to sell globally is offering multi-currency.
 Some Shopify themes will allow visitors to toggle between different currencies removing the need to work out the exchange rate themselves.